-In 2 weeks I sold over 500 eBooks and earned $7,475.
+In 4 weeks, I sold over 1,500 eBooks.
 Not bad for a weekend’s work!
 It cost me almost nothing to create it except for my time, the platform fee I created it on, Canva for designs, some paid ads for marketing, and my website hosting.

 The biggest effort was marketing it.
 I spread the word via my blog, social networks, email lists, a little FB advertising and Pinterest promo ads.
 I also have an army of popular social media influencers who spread the word about my products via their huge followings and social networks all over the WORLD.